LinShunKang/MyPerf4J/README.EN.md

 * [中文README](https://github.com/ThinkpadNC5/MyPerf4J/blob/develop/README.CN.md) [中文文档](https://github.com/ThinkpadNC5/MyPerf4J/wiki/Chinese-Doc)

 ## What does it monitor?
-MyPerf4J collects several thousands of metrics per application.
+MyPerf4J collects dozens of metrics per application.
 All these metrics are collected and visualized in real-time.

 This is a list of what it currently monitors:
 * **[Method](https://grafana.com/dashboards/7766)**<br/>